by Nebula Haze

 These buds were deep purple at harvest…

-When buds are darkly colored, they tend to keep more color after being dried and trimmed.
+When purple cannabis buds are darkly colored, they tend to look the most purple after being dried and trimmed.

-Although color is determined primarily by genetics, there are a few things you can do to help your plant express its natural colors…
+Although color is determined primarily by genetics, there are a few things you can do to help your plant fully express its natural color potential…

 Temperature – Some Strains Express Colors When the Night Temperature is a Few Degrees Cooler than the Day